BaddyMAK/Data_cleaning_and_transformation/README.md

 In my notebook `data_cleaning_and_transformation` I have chosen one random dataset from Kaggle site :
 [weather-dataset](https://www.kaggle.com/datasets/muthuj7/weather-dataset).
 This dataset conatins 12 columns and 96453 rows.
 The 12 features are the next : `Formatted Date`, `Summary`, `Precip Type`, `Temperature (C)`, `Apparent Temperature (C)`, `Humidity`, `Wind Speed (km/h)`, `Wind Bearing (degrees)`, `Visibility (km)`, `Loud Cover`, `Pressure (millibars)`, `Daily Summary`.

+During the data cleaning phase, I had accomplished the next steps:

+- How to detect and Handle Duplicates
+- How to detect and Handle missing values
+- How to deal with Categorical data
+- How to detect and handle Outliers

 ## 3- Data Transformation
-The data transformation step could be required either before data cleaning or between data cleaning and Exploratory Data Analysis (EDA).
+The data transformation step could be required either before some data cleaning tasks or between data cleaning and Exploratory Data Analysis (EDA).
 Data transformation before data cleaning, is the process of converting data from one format to another such as from JSON to CSV or data aggregation etc. After data cleaning, this process helps convert our cleaned data into useful information and more significant features.

 Some examples of data transformation are: